 Unlike the other landmarks in Chiang Mai, Lanna Folklife Museum has a rather modern architecture with whitewashed colonial style.
 Nevertheless, the interior is rich in historical artefacts and stories about the glorious era of the Lanna Kingdom.
 The museum itself isn’t too large, and the average time of a tour around the entire building is about an hour.
 Most exhibits comprise of detailed scenes and stories of locals’ past domestic life, portrayed by life-sized wax dolls.
 Moreover, the interior’s eye-catching design making the whole area Instagrammable and popular among younger tourists.
-Plus, it’s close to a lot of Chiang Mai hotels, so that's another good thing, lah.
+Plus, it’s close to a lot of Chiang Mai hotels.

 Address: Prapokkloa Rd, Tambon Si Phum, Amphoe Mueang Chiang Mai, Chang Wat Chiang Mai 50200